Steffi Graf Sets Record For Top Ranking

 Only six women have captured the top spot since computer rankings began in November 1975: Graf, Seles, Navratilova, Arantxa Sanchez Vicario, Chris Evert and Tracy Austin.

 Evert held the No. 1 spot a total of 262 weeks, Austin 22 weeks and Sanchez Vicario, currently ranked No. 2, 12 weeks.

 Behind Lendl on the men’s tour, Jimmy Connors was ranked No. 1 for 268 weeks, John McEnroe 170 and Pete Sampras, the current No. 1, for 121 weeks.

-Since then Graf has held the No. 1 ranking for 49 consecutive weeks, being co-ranked No. 1 with Seles since Aug.
+Since then she has held the No. 1 ranking for 49 consecutive weeks, being co-ranked No. 1 with Seles since Aug.
 15, 1995.
-Graf also holds the record for most consecutive weeks at No. 1 _ 186.

-To stay on top, Graf has had to battle more than her on-court opponents.
-She has been plagued with injuries the past few years and underwent an operation on her foot in December.
+Graf has been plagued with injuries the past few years and underwent an operation on her foot in December.

 ``The foot is perfect,″ she said Monday. ``My back is not too bad, either.
 Physically, I think I can’t be much better.″

-Then there's her other problem.
-Her father Peter Graf and tax adviser Joachim Eckardt have been charged in Germany with tax evasion, although prosecutors say the player has not been incriminated in the case.
+Which leaves her other problem.
+Her father Peter Graf and tax adviser Joachim Eckardt have been charged in her native Germany with tax evasion, although prosecutors say the player has not been incriminated in the case.

 Still, the mental pressure has admittedly affected her concentration, if not her game.

-``Mentally I think I am doing sort of OK,'' she said. ``I am preparing for the French (Open), so I am getting there.''
+``Mentally I think I am doing sort of OK,″ she said. ``I am preparing for the French, so I am getting there.″